imeuro/agenziaviaggiltc/wp-content/plugins/happyforms/readme.txt

 * Happy Form (incorrect)

 == Changelog ==

+= 1.18.1 =
+* Bugfix: On some setups, Dropdown field's default choices wouldn't be selected by default.

+= 1.18.0 =
+* Improvement: Forms are now automatically hidden after a successful submission, and a "Fill out this form again" link lets submitters submit again for better usability.
+* Improvement: Control labels in the builder have been reworded for better clarity.

 = 1.17.0 =
 * Improvement: All sections in Style tab are now always visible for easier access to controls.